 This decision is and has always been, about control.
 It’s a sanitised way to strip women’s reproductive rights from them in broad daylight.
 It’s enough to make many point to the dystopian landscape of ‘The Handmaid’s Tale’ as a salutary tale.

-However, this is dangerous for women’s rights.
-Likening our reality to a ‘fiction’ removes us from focusing on those in power and renders us powerless.
-Not the perspective we need right now.
-Stripping away a right that American women and families have had for fifty years, is hard to comprehend for both women and their employers.
+However, this analogy is dangerous for women’s rights.
+Likening our reality to a ‘fiction’ removes us from focusing on those in power.
+It renders us powerless observers.
+That’s not the perspective we need right now.
+This strips away a right that American women and families have had for fifty years.
+It is hard to comprehend for both women and their employers.
 Quite simply, most working in the West today have never lived in a world where choice over women’s reproductive rights was not a given right.

 Women’s rights in the UK

 Roe has shaped your life whether you are pro-life or pro-choice.
-This is true about reproductive rights in the US and even about women’s rights in the UK, where I’m based.
-Women in the UK are no doubt relieved that just a few months ago, England joined Scotland and Wales in enshrining abortion pills as part of women’s reproductive rights.
+This is true about reproductive rights in the US.
+It’s even true about women’s rights in the UK, where I’m based.
+It’s easy to feel relief that just a few months ago, England joined Scotland and Wales in enshrining abortion pills for women’s reproductive rights.

 But this is not the end of the road, in the UK, let alone in the US and further afield.
-In the past few years, anti-choice protestors have mimicked the harassment techniques of women’s health clients just like they’ve seen work in the US.
+UK Anti-choice protestors have increasingly mimicked the harassment techniques of women’s health clients just like they’ve seen work in the US.

-So much so, Scotland’s First Minister, Nicola Sturgeon is moving forward with a plan to keep protestors more than 150 metres away from clinics, as they’ve encroached ever forward.
-Indeed, American women are now crossing the border for much-needed care in both Canadian and Mexican reproductive clinics
+So much so, Scotland’s First Minister, Nicola Sturgeon is moving forward with a plan to keep protestors more than 150 metres away from clinics.
+This is because they’ve encroached ever forward towards the health provider locations.
+The implications go beyond Europe, and the United States.
+Indeed, American women are now crossing the border for both Canadian and Mexican reproductive clinics.

 Unfunded mandate on the poorest

-Today’s workers, from any country where reproductive rights have been a given, have met women who shaped their lives.
-These encounters may not have happened if these women were forced to carry babies they didn’t want or weren’t viable for a range of medical reasons.
+The lives of today’s workers have all been shaped by women who used access to these services.
+This is the secret most women never share.
+These encounters will not have happened if these women were forced to carry babies they didn’t want, couldn’t raise or weren’t viable for a range of medical reasons.

 They know these women as the teachers, doctors, lawyers, ‘daily activists’ and workers in our lives.
-No matter how you feel about reproductive rights, if these women were not our colleagues and allowed to thrive with the lives they actively wanted – we would all be worse off.
-Indeed, I talk about these women when discussing with audiences the revolutionary role of female breadwinners.
+This is not dependent on how you feel about reproductive rights.
+If these women were not allowed to thrive with the lives they actively wanted – we would all be worse off.
+Indeed, I talk about these women with audiences when discussing the revolutionary role of female breadwinners.

-It’s apt to call this decision an ‘unfunded mandate’ to have babies, without giving women the support to do so.
+It’s apt to call this decision an ‘unfunded mandate’.
+The government is forcing these women to have babies, without giving them the support to do so.
 Indeed, this assault on women’s rights will hit low-income and women of colour the hardest.
-Anyone without the resources to access out of state suppliers and providers will suffer – which means we all suffer.
+Anyone without the resources to access out of state suppliers and providers will be impacted – meaning we all suffer.

 How work will deteriorate without women’s reproductive rights: